Providenciales Travel Guide

 Friendly bottle-nosed dolphins greet visitors in the unbelievably clear and warm waters off Grace Bay on this beautiful island, where miles of sugary-white beaches are protected by a healthy coral barrier reef.
 It is hardly surprising that this tropical wonderland has become the most developed of the Turks and Caicos Islands, alluring to thousands of diving enthusiasts and holidaymakers intent on getting away from it all.

 Not everything is water-based, however.
 It is great to hop on a bike and go exploring to see the sights.
 Among the attractions on the island is 'The Hole', billed as 'a beautiful bottomless pit', near Long Bay Beach.
 One can also wander up the hillside above Sapodilla Bay to read the graffiti on the scattered rocks left by shipwrecked sailors in days of yore.
-At the Island's Sea Center visitors can see how Conch is grown, before settling down to sample this delicious mollusc along with some fiery rum punch.
+At the Caicos Conch Farm visitors can see how Conch is grown, before settling down to sample this delicious mollusc along with some fiery rum punch at one of the many superb local restaurants.
 Just offshore, more interesting creatures await on Little Water Cay, a haven for rare Rock Iguanas that can be viewed from raised boardwalks.

 Become our Providenciales Travel Expert

 We are looking for contributors for our Providenciales travel guide.
 If you are a local, a regular traveller to Providenciales or a travel professional with time to contribute and answer occasional forum questions, please contact us.